720dreams/720dreams-page/README.md

 ## Feedbacks

-Feedbacks are handled with [parse](https://www.parse.com/apps/720feedback--2/collections#class/Feedback) Currently not deployed with codeship: https://gist.github.com/mlocher/9ec0c502f0b9c8b23df3
+Feedbacks are handled with [parse](https://www.parse.com/apps/720feedback--2/collections#class/Feedback) and also deployed with codeship.com

 Deploy